National Coming Out Day/Denim Day

 Come celebrate with Spectrum on National Coming Out Day!
 Located on the quad from 11 a.m. - 3 p.m., this event will feature a door through which students can “come out” as proud LGBTQ Greyhounds and allies.
 Spectrum also ask fellow greyhounds to deliberately wear some article of denim to communicate the importance of all sexual identities being affirmed at Loyola.
 Designed to create an environment of inclusion, this event allows our community to promote the visibility and awareness of LGBTQ students, staff, and faculty.
 There will be cupcakes and face paint!

-Following National Coming Out Day, Spectrum will hold their first (of many) Queer Lunch Series called Quench (Queer + Lunch)!
-The Quench series is a re-occurring, hour-long casual conversation that focuses on issues surrounding LGBTQ issues on campus, as well as, in the larger community.
+Following National Coming Out Day, Spectrum will hold its first (of many) Queer Lunch Series called Quench (Queer + Lunch)!
+The Quench series is a re-occurring, hour-long casual conversation that focuses on issues surrounding LGBTQ issues on campus and in the larger community.
 The Quench series will happen once a month throughout the Fall and Spring semesters.
-Spectrum ask that students bring their own lunch however desserts will be provided at every Quench conversation.
+Spectrum ask that students bring their own lunch; however desserts will be provided at every Quench conversation.
 All students are invited to participate in Quench!